Mental Health Compensation Calculator – How Much Could I Claim?

 If you make a successful claim for a mental health injury, your compensation payout could consist of two parts.
 These are general and special damages.

-General damages compensate for the mental suffering and loss of amenity (the impact that the injuries have on your lifestyle) caused by your emotional injury.
-Additionally, if you suffered a physical injury in the same incident that caused your mental health damage, you could be compensated for it under this head.
+General damages compensate for the suffering and loss of life enjoyment caused by your injury.
+If you suffer physical harm in the same incident that caused your mental injuries, you could be compensated for it under this head.

-When assigning value to personal injury claims, legal professionals may refer to the Judicial College Guidelines (JCG) to help them.
+When assigning value to personal injury claims, whoever handles the claim may refer to the Judicial College Guidelines (JCG).
 This document provides guideline compensation brackets for various types of injuries, including those to your mental health.

-In our table below, we look at a few figures given for mental health injuries from the JCG.
-We’ve also given a figure in the top row to show you how you could be compensated for the mental damage and related expenses.
+In our table below, we look at figures given for mental injuries in the JCG.
+We’ve added a figure in the top row to show you how you could be compensated for the mental damage and related expenses.
 This figure is not from the JCG.
-As every claim is different, we’ve only provided it for guidance.

 You can speak to one of our advisors if you would like to know more about how much compensation for psychological damage in the UK could be awarded.
 In addition to answering your questions, they can give you an individualised claim valuation for free.